GW Explorer Workshop at Las Vegas Academy

 Promotional flyer for the GW Explorer Workshop

 The GW Explorer Project is designed to make Gravitational-Wave astronomy accessible to students at the high school and early undergraduate level.
-By combining hands-on experiments with interactive Jupyter notebooks, the project helps students build intuition about how detectors like LIGO, Virgo, and KAGRA measure distortions in spacetime.
+By combining hands-on experiments with interactive Jupyter notebooks, the project helps students build intuition about how detectors like LIGO, Virgo, and KAGRA measure distortions in spacetime caused by the merger of compact binary objects.

 Workshop Highlights

-The workshop began with introductions from the volunteer crew and a group photo with the students.
+The workshop began with introductions from the volunteer crew and a short mini-lecture on astronomical concepts the students would be dealing with in the notebooks, like stars and black holes.

 GW Explorer Volunteer Crew introducing themselves